kfiryahalom/matcher/README.md

 	* skill_ratio is relevant for the `second Option` which has case of 2 candidates who have the same score on the title, with no exact skill, in that case, the match ratio on the candidate skills can make for an accurate match

-# Extra what should i do to improve the project:
+# Extra what should I do to improve the project:
 * As part of the lack of time to work on this proj this week and the fact that I'm not that aware (yet) of python programming, Django framework, and Django ORM
 	* In the Data file - I should have made the query with Join and not separate and in memory (understood its something with `prefetch_related` or so)
 * Regarding unit test - as well lake of time from today till Thursday (sorry for that)